Marius Fiche

 Hilde is interned in the camp of Gurs, then released after two months.
 Karl is arrested and interned in Saint-Germain-les-Belles (Haute Vienne), then at the camps of Nexon and Gurs.
 Transferred to Drancy, then deported by convoy 51.

-At the end of 2015, Hilde’s daughter, Carole Malapert, entrusted to the Shoah Memorial original documents concerning her grandfather Karl’s story, including a naturalization application, a letter from the city of Limoges asking to leave the city, a false identity card, a letter written by Georgette and Hilde addressed to Karl during his internment in Gurs and a label sent by Karl to Georgette from Drancy.
+At the end of 2015, Hilde’s daughter, Carole Malapert, entrusted to the Shoah Memorial the original documents concerning her grandfather Karl’s story, including a request for naturalization, a letter from the city of Limoges asking to leave the city, a false identity card, a letter written by Georgette and Hilde addressed to Karl during his internment in Gurs and a label sent by Karl to Georgette from Drancy.

-In June 2016, Perle Librati-Dechentinnes, sister of the survivor Maxi Librati, entrusted to the Memorial de la Shoah a drawing by Etienne Rosenfeld made at the camp of Drancy dated 1 April 1942 and representing his wife Annette Mann.
+In June 2016, Perle Librati-Dechentinnes, sister of the survivor Maxi Librati, entrusted to the Memorial de la Shoah a drawing by Etienne Rosenfeld made at the Drancy camp dated 1 April 1942 and representing his wife Annette Mann.
 This drawing was discovered by Madame Librati-Dechentinnes in a flea market.

 The Shoah Memorial has just received four new archive collections from the